easolhq/easolhq.github.io/docs/reference/objects/menu/menu_item.md

 ```
 {% endraw %}

-When using a `item` object you have access to the following attributes.
+When using an `item` object you have access to the following attributes.

 # item.label